-The characteristic(s) and the minimum proportion of investments used to meet the environmental and/or social characteristics promoted by the financial product are calculated at quarter end using the average of all business days' values in the quarter.
+The characteristic(s), the minimum proportion of sustainable investments and the minimum proportion of investments used to meet the environmental and/or social characteristics are calculated at quarter end using the average of all business days' values in the quarter.

 The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
-The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.
+The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus

-- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-Not applicable. - What is the policy to assess good governance practices of the investee companies?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+What is the policy to assess good governance practices of the investee companies?